Donald Trump Says Vladimir Putin Is 'Fine,' Ridicules Claim That Putin Was In KGB — He Was KGB For 17 Years

 “Yes, I’m in the limelight,” Putin told the Moscow Times.
 “But in my previous life I always tried to act as if I was constantly being watched.
 It’s strange, but that’s how it worked out, perhaps because of my previous work.”

-But Trump would not be the first U.S. president to completely misread the former KGB agent who has been at the helm of America’s chief world adversary nation for almost 19 years.
+But Trump would not be the first U.S. leader to completely misread the former KGB agent who has been at the helm of America’s chief world adversary nation for almost 19 years.

 In 2001, shortly after Putin was first elected Russia’s president — in a vote condemned as “rigged” by investigators who found evidence of widespread ballot-box stuffing, according to the BBC — the then-new United States President George W. Bush claimed that after meeting Putin, the two had developed a warm relationship, because, Bush said, “I looked the man in the eye… I was able to get a sense of his soul.”